shopgate-professional-services/ext-fashion-swatches/README.md

 This extension adds color swatches to PLP and PDP.
 Configured attributes/characteristics are shown in a fashio optimized styling on PDP.

 ## Configuration
-### swatchStylePlp (json)
+### swatchStyle (json)
-CSS styling for swatches as glamor object for PlP.
+CSS styling for swatches as glamor object.
 Can be any css properties and values.
+- plp: styling for swatches on product lists
+- pdp: styling for swatches on product detail page

 Example:
 ```
+swatchStyle: {
+    "plp": {
+      "border": "1px solid blue"
+    },
-swatchStylePlp: {
+    "pdp": {
-    "borderRadius": "100%",
+      "borderRadius": "none",
-    "border": "2px solid black"
+      "border": "10px solid red"
+    }
 }
 ```